 Emily Thomson, Director of Long Term Group Care

 Emily Thomson graduated from Western New England College in Springfield, MA, with a Bachelor of Arts in Psychology and received a Master of Science in Psychology from Connecticut College.
 She has been working at Waterford Country School since 2001 where she started as a clinician in the Safe Home Program was promoted to Assistant Program Director.
 Emily was promoted again to Residential Treatment Program Director in 2012.
 In 2017, Emily was placed in charge of both the Residential Treatment and Hunts Brook Academy long term care programs.

 Matt Menghi, Director of Short Term Group Care

 Matt Menghi came to Waterford Country School as a clinician in 1994 after completing post graduate education at UCONN.
 He started at the Thomas Bent Emergency Shelter as a clinician from 1994-2003.
 In 2003, he was selected to be the Program Director of the three Short Term Assessment and Respite (STAR) Shelter Programs and has remained in that capacity ever since.
 In 2017, Matt became the Director of Short Term Group Care, which oversees both the STAR Shelters and the SFIT programs.
 Matt has dedicated his professional career to helping over one thousand teenagers in need of safety, stability, and nurturing through these programs.
-Matt is a member of The Southeast Mental Health System of Care, The Norwich Advisory Council and the Waterford Juvenile Review Board.
+Matt is a member of The Southeast Mental Health System of Care and the Waterford Truancy Mediation Board.
 Matt holds a Bachelor of Arts Degree in Psychology from the University of Connecticut and a Master of Science Degree in Marriage and Family Therapy from the University of Connecticut.